Broderick-Westrope/broderick-westrope/README.md

 # Hi there, I'm Brodie 👋

+> There is only one corner of this universe you can be sure of improving, and that is your own self. *~Aldous Huxley*

 ## 🚀 About Me

 I'm a Software Engineer & Consultant at Mantel Group, where I specialise in crafting robust solutions using a wide range of technologies.
 With a penchant for both the intricacies of software development and the broad strokes of platform & infrastructure, I navigate the tech landscape with a cloud-first approach.